mitric-lab/programming_theochem/src/01-fundamentals/06-unit_tests/02-property_based_tests.md

 strategy.

 #### Test the `mul` function
-For multiplication, we could use the property that the product must divide both input, i.e.
+For multiplication, we could use the property that the product must divide both inputs, i.e.
 ```python
 assert r % a == 0
 assert r % b == 0
 ```
-But since we have a reference method, we can combine the best from two worlds: intuitive output comparison from example based testing **and** smart algorithms as well as lots of inputs from property based testing.
+But since we have a reference method, we can combine the best of two worlds: intuitive output comparison from example-based testing **and**** smart algorithms as well as lots of inputs from property-based testing.
 The test function can thus be written like
 ```python
 {{#include ../../codes/01-fundamentals/test_mul_div_prop.py:test_mul}}
 ```

 Since this test is very similar to the test with randomly generated examples, we expect it to pass too.
-Calling `pytest`, the test failed however. `Hypothesis` gives us the following output:
+Calling `pytest`, the test failed, however. `Hypothesis` gives us the following output:
 ```
 Falsifying example: test_mul_property(